 🔦 Flashlight – When walking back to your hotel after a night out in Railay, you’ll find barren, dark, unlit walkways.
 A flashlight is a must!
 We love this small and inexpensive, yet super powerful flashlight.

 🩲 Breathable underwear – Railay gets very hot and humid.
 Come prepared to avoid chafing.
-These ExOfficio underwear are a bit pricey, but they’re so worth it for guys to keep comfortable, not sweaty, and not stinky!
+These ExOfficio underwear are so worth it for guys to keep comfortable, not sweaty, and not stinky!
 ExOfficio also makes bikini briefs for the ladies.

 🌧️ Rain jacket (if it’s the wet season) – If you’re traveling to Railay from May to October, you’ll likely experience some rain.
 Be sure to pack a rain jacket.
 We like these Columbia rain jackets for women and for men.

 ⚠️ Don’t Forget Travel Insurance – You never know what can happen during a trip to Thailand.
 We never travel through Thailand without travel insurance and highly recommend it.
 It will protect you from unforeseen circumstances like getting sick, a flight gets canceled, a tsunami wrecks havoc on your trip, your phone falls in the water, you get hurt rock climbing, a monkey bites you, your camera gets stolen, a ferry accident, etc. We use and have been happy with World Nomads, with its good price and coverage combination.

 Enter the dates for your trip to get a quick estimate.
 Consider upgrading to the “Explorer plan” if you’ll be rock climbing and snorkeling in Railay.